tomit4/CityStats/README.md

 **Query By Field**

-One can also grab more specified data about each particular state or city, like it's government or total area.
+One can also grab more specified data about each particular state or city, like its government or total area.
 Take this code snippet in python for example, that grabs all the government data on Alabama: